Nicola-Taddei/Ev3_robot/src/README.md

 <code>stop</code> instead it stops both motors.

-<code>readColor</code> return a srting whit the color read by the sensor.
+<code>readColor</code> return a string whit the color read by the sensor.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------